 The Recommendations Manual on SBS provided important guidelines on the implementation of EBS into reference year 2021.
 EC Regulations No. 250 and 251/2009 also provide a set of guidelines for compiling SBS data.

-In addition to this, the Structural Business Statistics Unit annually archives detailed records of its processes and quality control procedures for internal reference.
+The Structural Business Statistics Unit of Malta annually archives detailed records of its processes and quality control procedures for internal reference.

 In alignment with the ESS Code of Practice (ESS CoP) standards, the NSO established a comprehensive Internal Quality Management Framework (QMF).
 This framework is supported by a document detailing general quality guidelines that apply across all statistical domains.
 While ensuring methodological soundness remains a central focus of the QMF, the document also addresses various institutional aspects.